Phil Noble

 Phil Noble Jr. (born May 17, 1951) is an American entrepreneur, political consultant, and civic sector technology innovator.
 He is recognized for pioneering innovations in political campaigns, media, education, and nonprofit initiatives in the United States and globally.
-Over his career, he has founded or co-founded multiple organizations including the Palmetto Project, PoliticsOnline, and World Class Scholars.
+Over his career, he has founded or co-founded 12X start up NGOs and companies including the Palmetto Project, PoliticsOnline, and World Class Scholars.

 Early life and education

 Noble was born in Greenville, South Carolina, the son of Rev. J. Phillips Noble, a Presbyterian minister and civil rights leader.
 Rev. Noble played a prominent role in desegregation efforts in Alabama during the 1960s and was targeted by the Ku Klux Klan for his activism.

-Noble graduated from Tennessee Military Institute in 1969 and then worked in President Lyndon Johnson's war on poverty program before earning a BSc from Birmingham-Southern College in 1974.
+Noble graduated from Tennessee Military Institute in 1969 and then worked in President Lyndon B. Johnson's War on Poverty program before earning a BSc from Birmingham-Southern College in 1974.
 He also pursued independent study at Cambridge University and graduate work at Stockholm University.